department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/frontend/README.md

 - Use the input message pattern with an error state
 - Save alert must be announced to screen reader users via `aria-live="polite"`.
-- Any visible alert should not when another checkbox is clicked to prevent a whole lotta jumping around on the page.
+- Any visible alert should not disappear when user interacts with another fieldset to prevent a whole lotta jumping around on the page.
 We will make improvements to this in a future iteration

-See the 3rd radio input in this [mock-up](https://preview.uxpin.com/51ca6ecd7ddaf2ceaf75f94e2b2ccbed2a193f6d#/pages/140721595/simulate/sitemap?mode=i)
+See the 2nd radio input in this [mock-up](https://preview.uxpin.com/51ca6ecd7ddaf2ceaf75f94e2b2ccbed2a193f6d#/pages/140721595/simulate/sitemap?mode=i)

 #### Copy